top of page

 Navigating Infant Food Allergy Prevention: A Parent's Guide

-Hello, parents!
-Let's dive into a crucial topic—infant food allergy prevention.
-Recent guidelines in the USA provide important advice on how early dietary choices can help prevent food allergies in your baby.
-This guide will walk you through these recommendations so you can make informed decisions for your little one’s health.
+Infant food allergy prevention is an important topic for parents, and it doesn’t have to feel overwhelming.
+Recent guidelines in the USA offer helpful advice on how early dietary choices can reduce the risk of food allergies in your baby.
+In this guide, we’ll walk you through these recommendations so you can feel confident in making the best decisions for your little one’s health.

 2017 NIAID Guidelines: Early Introduction of Peanuts